andrey123h/qbr-prompts/README.md

 - Embeddings are stored in a vector store and queried at runtime
 - Relevant chunks are retrieved dynamically and injected into the agent’s context

-Semantic embeddings are generated using OpenAI’s embedding model; `text-embedding-3-small`
+embeddings are generated using OpenAI’s embedding model `text-embedding-3-small`

-This design enables up-to-date, traceable answers without fine-tuning the underlying language model.

 ## Knowledge Base
 An internal document containing: